 Tag Heuer is one of the world’s best-selling high-end watch brands in the world.

 The Carrera Calibre Automatic combines many of the elements that have led to their success.
 Perfectly paired with a sturdy leather strap, this watch features a fine-brushed and PVD-coated body case that houses a self-winding automatic movement.

 4: Stuhrling Original Men’s Symphony

 An amazing watch for an amazingly low price, you can pick up a Stuhrling skeleton from $100 to $150!
 On the Original Men’s Executive model a shatter-resistant Krysterna crystal protects a self-winding movement that looks and functions as well as timepieces in much higher price ranges.
 The round stainless-steel case meets an elegant leather strap that further adds a higher-end look to this lower-end timepiece.

 5: Audemars Piguet Millenary 4101

 One of the most exquisite skeleton offerings on the market is by Audemars Piguet.
 It’s also one of the most-recognizable to serious watch collectors.
 Launched in 1995, the Millenary collection earned an almost immediate spot in the catalog of iconic watches.
 The 4101 models let you get a look at what’s going on in the case.
-It has a glare-proof sapphire crystals on the front and back.
+It has a glare-proof sapphire crystal on the front and back.
 And in reverse!
 Audemars Piguet flipped the movement of this timepiece so that the dial side displays what one would normally see on the rear.
 The gorgeous anthracite-and-black dial and 3D design with off-centered discs are complemented by an equally luxuriant brown crocodile strap.

 6: Tissot T-Complication Squelette

 Tissot has over 150 years of watchmaking experience.
 It’s no surprise that Tissot is the official timekeeper for world-class sports.
 Sports from cycling, basketball and ice hockey to international events such as the Pan American Games.
 You can see all of this history in the Tissot T-Complication Squelette, almost literally.
 You can see it at work under a scratch-resistant domed sapphire crystal featuring anti-reflective coatings on both sides.
 Nothing is left to the imagination.
 As you can see all of the essential components are on full display.
 It exudes sophisticated style with a black leather strap and stainless-steel case.

 7: Bulova’s Classic Automatic